ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/session/querying/how-to-perform-a-multifaceted-search.dotnet.markdown

-# Querying : How to perform a multifaceted search?
+# Session : Querying : How to perform a multifaceted search?

 Multiple [Facet queries] can be executed at once using `MultiFacetedSearch` method from `Advanced` session operations.